ErpNetDocs/webclient/inventory-control/receive.md

 This includes revealing its unique ID, barcode and GTIN, if present, as well as how many instances of it will be executed.

-If more lots are present, the **available-scrap** ratio will be distributed based on the FEFO principle.
+If more lots are present, the **available-scrap** ratio will be distributed based on the FEFO (first expire - first out) principle.

+For example, 250 product quantities may be distributed across 3 lots with 100, 80 and 70 each.

+The lot with quantities whose date is closest to its expiration point will be prioritised in the execution process.

 ![Receive](pictures/inv_con_receive_info.png)